SamanthaClarke1/ships.io/README.md

 - [x] Start displaying "invisJumps".
 - [x] Start tracking power presses / actually using invisJumps
 - [x] Change how a ship is displayed whilst invis
-- [ ] Make invis players ignore physics / death
+- [x] Make invis players ignore physics / death
-- [ ] Award invisJumps to players when they kill other players
+- [x] Award invisJumps to players when they kill other players
+- [x] Add a scoreboard to the game
-- [ ] Add a scoreboard to the game
+- [ ] Add a display to the scoreboard
+- [ ] Revise the menu system
+- [ ] Cap name lengths
 - [ ] <<< Consider other options for this README, and consider the lasers, and if we want that to be a thing >>>